 Most bonus schemes link bonus payments to some measure of performance.
 In this way they can be used to motivate employees.
 For these purposes, performance may be measured as that of an individual employee, of a team of employees or even of the employer's entire business.
 Bonus schemes can take a variety of forms and can include profit share schemes, commission and share option schemes.
 They may be all-employee schemes or individualised bonus schemes.

 Bonus schemes typically measure performance by reference to pre-determined targets.
 Many bonus schemes are relatively straightforward and are linked to sales or other objective performance targets.
-Under such schemes, targets may be set at

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.